awslabs/aws-well-architected-labs/content/Performance_Efficiency/100_Labs/100_Monitoring_Windows_EC2_CloudWatch/_index.md

 ## Introduction

-This hands-on lab will guide you through creating an Amazon EC2 instance running Amazon Linux and then configuring a Amazon CloudWatch Dashboard to get aggregated views of the health and performance information for that instance.
+This hands-on lab will guide you through creating an Amazon EC2 instance for Windows and then configuring a Amazon CloudWatch Dashboard to get aggregated views of the health and performance information for that instance.
 This lab should enables you to quickly get started with CloudWatch monitoring and explore account and resource-based views of metrics.
 You can find more best practices by reading the [Performance Efficiency Pillar of the AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/performance-efficiency-pillar/welcome.html).
 The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Goals

-* Monitor a Amazon Linux EC2 machine to identify CPU and memory bottlenecks
+* Monitor a Windows EC2 machine to identify CPU and memory bottlenecks

 ## Prerequisites